JavierInfantinoAndela/cheat-sheet/README.md

 Make sure to include the airflow directory in your Python path so that Airflow can find and execute the DAG and the run_batch_job code.

+# Sort and Partition Keys in Redshift

+Redshift is a columnar database, which means that data is stored in columns instead of rows.
+This design allows for faster querying, but also requires a careful consideration of how data is stored and organized.

+Sort keys and partition keys are two techniques in Redshift that can help to optimize query performance.

+## Sort Keys

+Sort keys are used to store data in a specific order, which can make querying faster in certain cases.
+Redshift offers several types of sort keys, including:

+- Compound sort keys: multiple columns that are used to sort data in a specific order
+- Interleaved sort keys: data is sorted across multiple columns, instead of just one
+- Extended sort keys: similar to interleaved sort keys, but allows for more fine-grained control over the sorting order

+When designing a table in Redshift, you can choose to set one or more sort keys.
+This will determine the order in which data is stored on disk.
+When queries are executed, Redshift can use the sort key to quickly filter and sort data, which can make the queries run faster.

+## Partition Keys

+Partition keys are used to divide data into smaller pieces, called "partitions".
+This can make querying faster, because Redshift can skip over partitions that are not relevant to the query.

+When designing a table in Redshift, you can choose to set one or more partition keys.
+This will determine how data is divided into partitions.
+When queries are executed, Redshift can use the partition key to filter and retrieve only the data that is needed, which can make the queries run faster.

+## How to Use Sort and Partition Keys in Redshift

+To use sort and partition keys in Redshift, you need to consider the following:

+1. Determine the most frequently queried columns in your data
+2. Decide which columns to use as sort keys
+3. Decide which columns to use as partition keys
+4. Create the table, specifying the sort and partition keys
+5. Load data into the table
+6. Monitor query performance and make adjustments as necessary

+By carefully considering the design of your tables, you can use sort and partition keys to optimize query performance in Redshift.

 # Procedure for creating or modifying Redshift objects using DDLs